mixxxdj/manual/source/chapters/user_interface.rst

    The Key options.

   * **Pitch Control**: This changes the track pitch independent of the tempo.
 Left-clicking the :guilabel:`-` button decreases the pitch by one semitone.
 Right-clicking it decreases the pitch by 10 cents.
 Left-clicking the :guilabel:`+` button increases the pitch by one semitone.
 Right-clicking it increases the pitch by 10 cents.
   * **Sync and Reset Key**: Left-clicking the :guilabel:`MATCH` button sets the key to a pitch that allows harmonic transition from the other track.
 It requires a detected key on both involved decks.
-Right-clicking it resets the key to the original track key
+Right-clicking it resets the key to the original track key.

 **Time Elapsed/Remaining/Both**
   By default it displays the total elapsed time in the track up to the